chdomenech/check_balance_ethereum_wallets/README.md

 # check_balance

-check for token erc20 and eth balance for ethereum wallets
+Check the balance of tokens erc20 and eth of ethereum wallets